• Skip to primary navigation

 • 2 cups packed baby arugula

-• ¼ cup almonds or pine nuts
+• ¼ cup pine nuts or almonds

 • ¼ cup grated parmesan cheese